-To access New Zealand Government Procurement and Property, you need a RealMe login.
+To access the Procurement online service, you need a RealMe login.
 If you’ve used a RealMe login somewhere else, you can use

 it here too.
 If you don’t already have a username and password, just select Login and choose to create one.